menyen/shoutr/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.4.1

-* System dependencies
+* System dependencies: ImageStick

-* Configuration
+* Configuration: Run `bundle` inside project folder, if it does not work, run `gem install bundler` and then `bundle`

-* Database creation
+* Database creation: Done by Rails, run `rails db:create`

-* Database initialization
+* Database initialization: If `db:create` doesn't work, create a database named `shoutr`

-* How to run the test suite
+* How to run the test suite: Run `rspec` inside project folder

-* Services (job queues, cache servers, search engines, etc.)
+* Services (job queues, cache servers, search engines, etc.): Run a development instance of Apache Solr: `bundle exec rake sunspot:solr:start`

 * Deployment instructions